thenfour/digifujam/readme.md

+## How to: Graffiti

+* `/g <content>`.
+Content can be a URL; if it's a URL then if it's an image it will be displayed as an image.
+* You may also drag & drop images from your local computer to 7jam; they'll be imported.
+* Supported formats: `GIF`, `JPEG`, `PNG`, `WEBP`.
+Webp is nice because it supports high-color animations.
+* If you want to use giphy or whatever websites, search for stickers.
+They're typically in `.webp` format which is best.
+* Everyone can place 1 graffiti at a time.
+If your graffiti gets pinned, then you can add another one.
+* If you are using a "persistent account" (logged in with a google account), then your graffiti will stay for like 25 days.
+  * otherwise, your graffiti will be removed as soon as you disconnect.
+* Mods can change parameters of graffiti like position, size, random seed.
+* Graffiti can also be pinned by moderators, so it never expires.

 ## Design guide

 * Main GUI are based largely around cyan on cyan (`#00a`), with highlights or "more dynamic / unstable values" in yellow (`#aa0`)